ggoh29/newsClassifier/README.md

 We break our training dateset into 10 equal buckets.

 In each iteration, we use 9 buckets of articles to generate our transition matrices.
 Using this transition matrix in the last bucket, we are able to get our vector of length 8 for the articles in that remaining bucket.
-We will be using the vectors to train a gradient boosting classifier later.
+We will be using the vectors to train our GBC later.

 In the first iteration, we are only able to generate vectors for a single bucket of data.
 By iterating the above step 10 times, we are able to generate a vector for all articles in the training set.
 We have also avoided information leakage.
 The idea is similar to cross validation except we get a larger training sample as opposed to validation sample.
 We can now train our gradient boosting classifier.